Institute of Museum and Library Services (IMLS), NFAH.

 - How will fees be charged?

-- What are IMLS' policies regarding disclosure of business information?
+- What are IMLS' policies regarding disclosure of confidential business information?

 What is the purpose and scope of these regulations?

-These regulations describe how the Institute of Museum and Library Services (IMLS) processes requests for records under the Freedom of Information Act (FOIA), 5 U.S.C.
+(a) The regulations in this part describe how the Institute of Museum and Library Services (IMLS) processes requests for records under the Freedom of Information Act (FOIA), 5 U.S.C.
 552 as amended.
-The regulations apply only to records that are both:
+The regulations in this part apply only to records that are both:

-These rules should be read in conjunction with the text of the FOIA and the Uniform Freedom of Information Fee Act Schedule and Guidelines published by the Office of Management and Budget at 52 FR 10012 (Mar.
+(b) The rules in this part should be read in conjunction with the text of the FOIA and the Uniform Freedom of Information Fee Act Schedule and Guidelines published by the Office of Management and Budget at 52 FR 10012 (Mar.
 27, 1987) (the “OMB Guidelines”).
 Requests made by individuals for records about themselves under the Privacy Act of 1974, 5 U.S.C.
-552a, are processed under part 1182 of 45 CFR as well as under this part.
+552a, are processed under 45 CFR part 1182 as well as under this part.

 What are IMLS's general policies with respect to FOIA?